-Name of entity Business office Country Principal actvities Classification % equity interests 2022 % equity interests 2021 Elkem Ferroveld JV Ferrobank Emalahleni South Africa Electrode paste production Joint operation 50 % 50 % Elkania DA Hauge i Dalane Norway Microfine weighting material Joint operation 50 % 50 % North Sea Container Line AS Haugesund Norway Shipping services Joint venture 50 % 50 % North-Sea Management AS Haugesund Norway Shipping services Joint venture 50 % 50 % Salten Energigjenvinning AS Oslo Norway Energy production Joint venture - 50 % Klafi EHF Grundartangi, Akranes Iceland Transportation / harbour services Joint venture 50 % 50 % Weldermate AS Oslo Norway Robot welding systems Joint venture 50 % 50 % Vianode AS Oslo Norway Battery materials Joint venture 40 % - Jiangxi Guoxing Intelligence Energy Co.
+Name of entity Business office Country Principal actvities Classification % equity interests 2022 % equity interests 2021 Dusiness office Country Classification LULL Elkem Ferroveld JV Ferrobank Emalahleni South Africa Electrode paste production Joint operation 50 % 50 % Elkania DA Hauge i Dalane Norway Microfine weighting material Joint operation 50 % 50 % North Sea Container Line AS Haugesund Norway Shipping services Joint venture 50 % 50 % North-Sea Management AS Haugesund Norway Shipping services Joint venture 50 % 50 % Salten Energigjenvinning AS Oslo Norway Energy production Joint venture - 50 % Klafi EHF Grundartangi, Akranes lceland Transportation / harbour services Joint venture 50 % 50 % Weldermate AS Oslo Norway Robot welding systems Joint venture 50 % 50 % Vianode AS Oslo Norway Battery materials Joint venture 40 % - Jiangxi Guoxing Intelligence Energy Co.
 Ltd Yangjialing China Energy production Joint venture 35 % - Euro Partnership BV Moerdijk Netherlands Ship management services Associate 50 % 50 % Combined Cargo Warehousing BV Moerdijk Netherlands Warehousing Associate 33 % 33 % Euro Nordic Agencies Belgium NV Antwerpen Belgium Ship agencies services Associate 50 % 50 % EPB Chartering AS Oslo Norway Deep sea charter services Associate 25 % 25 % GIE Osiris Roussillon France Business supplies and equipment Associate 25 % 25 % Future Materials AS Grimstad Norway Marketing of research facilities Associate 20 % 20 %

-The share of equity interests are equal to Elkem's voting rights, with the exception of Elkem's investments in Vianode AS where the parties in accordance with the shareholder agreement have 33,33% ownership influence.
-The shareholder agreements for Jiangxi Guoxing Intelligence Energy Co.
-Ltd requires a two-third majority in order to approve a majority of business decision on behalf of the entity, making Elkem together with one other party in control of the business.
+The share of equity interests are equal to Elkem's voting partially offset by a loss on pre-existing relationships of NOK rights, with the exception of Elkem's investments in Vianode 58 million and a loss of NOK 13 million related to the cash flow AS where the parties in accordance with the shareholder reserve from an interest rate hedge in SEAS which has been agreement have 33,33% ownership influence.
+The shareholder reclassified from other comprehensive income to other items agreements for Jiangxi Guoxing Intelligence Energy Co.
+Ltd in profit and loss as a result of the transaction (see note 12 requires a two-third majority in order to approve a majority Other items).
+If the company had been part of the group from 1 of business decision on behalf of the entity, making Elkem January 2022 revenue would have increased with NOK1 million together with one other party in control of the business. and profit after tax would have decreased with NOK 6 million.